 - First thing is don’t light up too early.
 It’s kind of ok if you are a business but there’s no need to light up until December 5 – the eve of St. Nicholas Day.

 - Those early decorators are the first to take them down and end the season.
 Don’t take down those lights too early.
 All that work decorating!
 Keep the Christmas spirit alive until January 6 – Epiphany at the earliest.
 I would even go a week or two later.
 Just because they stop playing Christmas music on the radio Dec.
-26 does not mean that the Christmas season is over and you have to decorate for Valentine’s Day.
+25th at midnight does not mean that the Christmas season is over and you have to decorate for Valentine’s Day.
 It’s really just the beginning.
 In some European countries decorations are taken down February 2 – Candlemas Day.
 Try to control the temptation to rush the holidays.
 DO NOT let commercialism rule your life!